 Ringette Ontario sanctioned events and activities are all ringette related events which are deemed to fall under regular ringette.
 These include practices, games, tournaments, provincials, league games, try-outs, banquets, dryland, and any other activity for which your Association or team has secured insurance for under Ringette Ontario.

 Will the Ringette Ontario Offices Be Open?

-The Ringette Ontario Offices will be closed until April 6th.
+The Ringette Ontario Offices are closed to the public.
 However, the Ringette Ontario team will be working from home and can be reached via email.

 If you would like to mail anything to the RO office, please contact us via email ahead of time.
 For general inquiries, please contact firstname.lastname@example.org.